 For Generation Z, it is no longer enough to study here and now and forget everything later.
 It is clear to them that learning is a continuous journey in which they never stop acquiring new knowledge, so being in contact with real companies is essential to success.
 More than 60% say that working directly with organizations is the best place to enhance their learning.

-At The Global American University, Schiller we are sure about this and we provide a global employability path that connects our students with their professional future from day one.
+At Schiller International University, Schiller we are sure about this and we provide a global employability path that connects our students with their professional future from day one.

 They value having distance learning options

 Gen Z can't see themselves without technology.
 And if there's one thing they value after the pandemic, it's having the opportunity to study or work remotely.

 And while many still prefer face-to-face learning, they value having options and being able to choose to study wherever and whenever they want.
 Again, flexibility is one of the most important added values for them.